Goan temple: Materials used

-Most of the original temples in Goa were demolished by the Muslim and Portuguese rulers, and the artisan castes in the Velhas Conquistas responsible for temple construction converted to Christianity during Portuguese rule.
 The pre-Islamic ancient temples were made of sedimentary rocks, stones, wood and limestone.
 Black stone temples built in the Kadamba and Hemadpanti styles are very rare.
 Only one ancient temple of Goa exists today in its original style, namely the Mahadev Temple.

-The few unconverted Hindu Brahmin families in the Velhas Conquistas emigrated to other places with the deity idols, and new temples were built to house these idols.
-The present day Goan temples are of Nagara architecture with some alterations, this kind of architecture is unique in India.
+The temples are usually painted in white or other light colours, and usually are covered with clay tiles.
+A Golden Kalasha is also seen.